shazz/coral-dev-opencl/README.md

 ### Prerequisites

- - Linux computer (referred to below as "host")
+ - Linux computer (referred to below as "host") with python3 and pip3
  - USB-A to USB-micro-B cable (to connect your PC to the board's serial port)
  - USB-A to USB-C cable (to connect your PC to the board's data port)
  - 2-3A (5V) USB Type-C power supply